OS2G/OS2GPCBProjects/README.md

 Kickoff The Project: Complete

 * Research:
-  - How do keyboards talk to a computer:
+  - How do keyboards talk to a computer: In Progress - Cameron
-  - How do we read that a switch has been pressed:
+  - How do we read that a switch has been pressed: In Progress - Cale
   - How do we address the leds to control them:
   - How many gpio/controller ports do we need.
-AKA, do we need multiple controllers:
+AKA, do we need multiple controllers: In Progress - Jacob

 * PCB - Numpad:
   - Design Wiring Schematic: